quacksouls/lyf/doc/decide.md

 # Decision, decision

+This section is about making decisions.
+You will learn various JavaScript statements that allow your programs to make simple decisions.
+Chain the statements together to allow your programs to execute code along various paths, depending on the choices you make.
+If you decide to run a bunch of code over and over again, JavaScript has various statements that can be used to loop over the code until a condition is met.

 ## I can't decide

 How many times do you find yourself unable to make up your mind about something?